Toggle: English / Spanish

 Exams and Tests

-Always get medical help after a head injury.
-Older persons should receive medical care if they show signs of memory problems or mental decline, even if they do not appear to have had an injury.
-An exam should include a complete neurologic exam.
+Get medical help right away after a head injury.
+Do not delay.
+Older adults should receive medical care if they show signs of memory problems or mental decline, even if they don't seem to have an injury.

 A subdural hematoma is an emergency condition.

 Emergency surgery may be needed to reduce pressure within the brain.
-This may involve drilling a small hole in the skull, which allows blood to drain and relieves pressure on the brain.
+This may involve drilling a small hole in the skull to drain any blood and relieve pressure on the brain.
 Large hematomas or solid blood clots may need to be removed through a procedure called a craniotomy, which creates a larger opening in the skull.

-The outlook following a subdural hematoma varies widely depending on the type and location of head injury, the size of the blood collection, and how quickly treatment is obtained.
+Outlook depends on the type and location of head injury, the size of the blood collection, and how soon treatment is started.

-Acute subdural hematomas present the greatest challenge, with high rates of death and injury.
-Subacute and chronic subdural hematomas have better outcomes in most cases.
+Acute subdural hematomas have high rates of death and brain injury.
+Chronic subdural hematomas have better outcomes in most cases.
 Symptoms often go away after the blood collection is drained.
-A period of rehabilitation is sometimes needed to assist the person back to his or her usual level of functioning.
+Physical therapy is sometimes needed to help the person get back to their usual level of functioning.

 - Brain herniation (pressure on the brain severe enough to cause coma and death)